beckermr/falcon/README.md

-falcon
+heron
 ======
 a light-weight memory profiler

 Usage
 -----
-falcon gets compiled and included directly into your source code
+heron gets compiled and included directly into your source code